piotrmurach/tty-spinner/README.md

 #### 5.3.1 success

-Use `success` call to stop the spinning animation and replace the spinning symbol with checkmark character to indicate successful completion.
+Use `success` call to stop the spinning animation and replace the spinning symbol with a check mark character to indicate successful completion.
 This will also call `#success` on any sub-spinners that are still spinning.

 ```ruby